 Respite is designed to provide care for a brief period of time so the caregiver has the opportunity to attend support groups and classes.
 This service may be provided in the individual’s home, or in an out-of-home setting such as a day care center or assisted living facility.
 Respite services alleviate the stress of providing constant care to a loved one and can reduce the likelihood of early out-of-home placement.
 This service is offered on a limited basis and is dependent upon available funding.

-Legal presentations are provided at events throughout the year and information sheets regarding legal issues can be provided through the family consultant.
-Topics include: planning for eligibility for public assistance programs, understanding Advance Healthcare Directives and Powers of Attorney, estate and financial planning, conservatorship, and other related matters.
+Consultation provided by an attorney to address the various legal and financial issues related to caring for an adult.
+This may include planning for eligibility for public assistance programs, understanding Advance Healthcare Directives and Powers of Attorney.
 This service is offered on a limited basis and is dependent upon available funding.

 Supplemental Services intended to help make caring for a loved one in the home a little easier and safer.
 Please note that our ability to provide the following services depends on available funding.